 Zooming in to find your MVA

-Where Blue Oceans create an uncontested markets by looking beyond the boundaries of existing ones (it zooms way out to understand how a whole market might look different a decade from now).
+Where Blue Oceans create an uncontested market by looking beyond the boundaries of existing ones (it zooms way out to understand how a whole market might look different a decade from now).

-In a Blue Ocean Strategy new demand is captured by being the first-mover or among the first movers in a new market.
+In a Blue Ocean Strategy, the new demand is captured by being the first mover or among the first movers in a new market.

-An audience so small that is not threatening for existing players, and yet interesting to get the business off the ground.
+An audience is so small that it is not threatening to existing players, and yet fascinating to get the business off the ground.

 In a Blue Sea, price sensitivity is flipped upside-down